aramboyajyan/wordpress-oop-plugin-boilerplate/views/README.md

 ******************************************************************************
-/admin-pages
+/views
 ******************************************************************************

-Custom plugin pages to be displayed in admin area of the site.
+Contains plugin views to be used instead of manual embedding HTML code in PHP.